trezor/trezor-firmware/docs/bootloader.md

 If first stage boardloader finds a valid second stage bootloader image on the SD card (in raw format, no filesystem), it will replace the internal second stage, allowing a second stage update via SD card.

+The boardloader is special in that it is the device's write protected embedded code.
+The primary purpose for write protecting the boardloader is to make it the immutable portion that can defend against code-based attacks (e.g.- BadUSB) and bugs that would reprogram any/all of the embedded code.
+It assures that only verified signed embedded code is run on the device (and that the intended code is run, and not skipped).
+The write protection also provides some defense against attacks where the attacker has physical control of the device.

+The boardloader must include an update mechanism for later stage code because if it did not, then a corruption/erasure of later stage flash memory would leave the device unusable (only the boardloader could run and it would not pass execution to a later stage that fails signature validation).

 ## Second Stage - Bootloader